gregdurrett/berkeley-entity/README.md

 The Berkeley Entity Resolution System is a state-of-the-art English coreference resolution system described in:

-"TODO: TITLE" Greg Durrett and Dan Klein.
+"A Joint Model for Entity Analysis."
+Greg Durrett and Dan Klein.
 TACL 2014.

 The coreference portion is described in: